 One supporter, a 65-year-old woman, went so far as to liken him to "a temperamental child saying anything in an attempt to get what he wants.
 No real experience and does not seek sound advice.
 His way or the highway.
 Not good traits for a president."

 Another, a 52-year-old woman, said he would "embarrass us by saying inappropriate things ..."

 And a 44-year-old woman flat-out said, "I don't like him" and called him "arrogant and egotistical."

 Yet all said they were voting for Trump.
-How can it be that supporters could think someone was like a "temperamental child," who would "embarrass" the country, and who they flat "don't like," but still vote for them?
+How can it be that supporters could think someone was like a "temperamental child," who would "embarrass" the country, and whom they flat "don't like," but still vote for him?